darktable-org/dtdocs/content/darkroom/masking-and-blending/blend-modes.md

 # others

 lightness
-: Mix lightness from the input and output images, while taking color (chroma and hue) unaltered from the input image.
+: Mix lightness from the input and output images, while taking color (chromaticity and hue) unaltered from the input image.

 chromaticity
-: Mix chrominance from the input and output images, while taking lightness and hue unaltered from the input image.
+: Mix chromaticity from the input and output images, while taking lightness and hue unaltered from the input image.
 This blend mode uses RGB ratios, divided by a Euclidean norm.

 lighten
 : _not available in the "RGB (scene)" color space_